 Environmental Influences on Cryptophyte Division Rate and M. major Abundances

 In the turbid waters of the Columbia River Estuary, light is generally considered to be the factor most limiting to phytoplankton growth (Herfort et al., 2012).
 Comparing measurments of PAR, as well as surface water nutrients, to our cryptophyte division rate estimates did not reveal any limiting factors to the growth of the cryptophyte bloom (fig 5).
 But because the photosynthetic machinery of cryptophyte cells are well adapted to conditions of low light (Bergman et al., 2004), it makes sense that they are not limited by PAR during the time of our field study.
-It would actually be more likely that the cryptophytes would be limited by overabundance of light, as they are not among the phytoplankton that produce light-protective compounds that shield cells from the damaging effects of radiation (Vernet et al., 1994; Herfort et al., 2012).
-But again, our division rate estimates did not show any correlation with PAR, negative or otherwise.
+It would actually be more likely that the cryptophytes would be photoinhibited or photodamaged by light, as they are not among the phytoplankton that produce light-protective compounds that shield cells from the damaging effects of radiation (Vernet et al., 1994; Herfort et al., 2012).
 Comparisons of environmental data with daily average cryptophyte production also did not result in any significant correlations (supplemental fig), though it should be noted that the regression lines were skewed by the presence of a singular outlying point that represented the last day in the time course.

 Past studies of the blooms occurring from 2007-2010 showed a negative correlation between ammonium, M. major's preferred nitrogen source (Crawford et al., 2007), and the abundance of the ciliate in the estuary's main channel (Herfort et al., 2012).
 In our comparison of M. major abundance and surface water ammonium, we did not find a correlation (supplemental fig).
 There was also no relationship between abundance and nitrate, phosphate, or PAR, suggesting that M. major may potentially be limited by non-environmental factors.